Bird Box (film): Development

 The film rights to Bird Box were optioned by Universal Pictures in 2013, prior to the book's release.
-Scott Stuber and Chris Morgan were set to produce the film, with Andy Muschietti attached as director.
+Scott Stuber and Chris Morgan were set to produce the film, with Andy Muschietti was attached as director.
 Eric Heisserer was in negotiations to write the script.
-In July 2017, after Stuber became head of the feature film division of Netflix, it was announced that Netflix had acquired the rights to the book and would develop the film, with Sandra Bullock and John Malkovich starring.
+In July 2017, after Stuber became head of the feature-film division of Netflix, Netflix announced it had acquired the rights to the book and would develop the film, with Sandra Bullock and John Malkovich starring.
 Susanne Bier was announced as the director.

 Casting

 In July 2017, Sandra Bullock and John Malkovich were cast in the film as Malorie Hayes and Douglas.
 In October 2017, Danielle Macdonald, Trevante Rhodes, Jacki Weaver, Sarah Paulson, Rosa Salazar, Lil Rel Howery, and Amy Gumenick joined the cast.
 In November 2017, Machine Gun Kelly and David Dastmalchian were also added.

 Filming

 Principal photography began in California in October 2017.
 Wilderness scenes were shot on the Smith River in the far northern part of the state.
 The house exterior is from a place in Monrovia.
 Filming partially took place in Santa Cruz, and the final scene was shot at Scripps College in Claremont.

 The production used live birds during filming as much as possible, replacing them digitally for sequences when they became "agitated".

 The film uses footage of the Lac-Mégantic rail disaster, which caused the death of 47 people in the town of Lac-Mégantic, Quebec, on July 6, 2013.
-The stock footage was purchased from a vendor and Netflix stated it would stay in the movie even after a request to remove it from survivors of the disaster.
 Netflix later removed the footage and replaced with an outtake from a canceled U.S. TV series.
 The same footage was also used in another Netflix production, Travelers, but has since been removed.